Reviews You Can Rely On

 Credit: Ally Arcuri

-The Clifton 9 wasn't the most responsive shoe, but we don't think this is as big of a deal in slow runs and long walks; we'll take the extra cushion and stability any day.
-The higher stack height may not be the best choice for uneven terrain, though.
+The Clifton 9 wasn't the most responsive shoe, but this is not as big of a deal in slow runs and long walks; we'll take the extra cushion and stability any day.
+However, a higher stack height may not be the best choice for uneven terrain.
 One thing to note about the Clifton 9 is the uniquely shaped heel cup.
-The higher heel tab and thick lateral edges may rub the wrong way on some people's heel and ankle area.
+The higher heel tab and thick lateral edges may rub incorrectly on some people's heel and ankle areas.
 For this reason, we recommend trying on the shoe before buying to ensure this won't be a problem later down the road.
 With excellent comfort and a stable ride, our testers noted, “We feel pretty confident that most people will love this shoe for daily strolls.”
-We also like the Hoka Mach 6 as a comfortable daily walker with an extra cushion boost, or the versatile Brooks Adrenaline GTS 23 for a bit more stability.
+We also like the Hoka Mach 6 as a comfortable daily walker with an extra cushion boost or the versatile Brooks Adrenaline GTS 23 for a bit more stability.

 Read more: Men's Hoka Clifton 9 review